-The Kyrgyz Republic ratified the EAEU Customs Code Treaty on December 30, 2017, and since January 1, 2018, the customs matters in the Kyrgyz Republic are being governed by the customs legislation of the EAEU (including the EAEU Customs Code), the customs legislation of the Kyrgyz Republic including the Kyrgyz Constitution, Customs Regulation Act and other normative legal acts, and by the treaties and other international acts related to customs clearance.
+The customs matters in the Kyrgyz Republic are being governed by the customs legislation of the EAEU (including the EAEU Customs Code), the customs legislation of the Kyrgyz Republic including the Customs Regulation Act and other normative legal acts, and by the treaties and other international acts related to customs clearance.
+The customs legislation of the Kyrgyz Republic applies until the entry into force of regulatory legal acts implementing the Customs Code of the EAEU to the extent not inconsistent with the latter.